©2006-2017 Woodland Hills Homeowners Organization, Inc. (WHHO )

 - On the Agenda -

+This is a big project and will have positive and negative effects on our community from traffic congestion to a strain on water, power and policing.
 The Project (Called Promenade 2035) would include approximately 1,432 multifamily residential units, approximately 244,000 square feet of retail/restaurant uses, approximately 629,000 square feet of office space, approximately 572 hotel rooms and an approximately 320,000-square-foot, 15,000-seat Entertainment and Sports Center.
 The proposed uses would be provided in several buildings throughout the Project Site that would transition in height from one story and three to four stories at the corner of Topanga Canyon Boulevard and Erwin Street, to 28 stories at the opposite corner of Owensmouth Avenue and Oxnard Street, across from the existing high-rise office towers to the south.
 The Project will be build in stages with completion around 2035.

 You can see the Notice of Preparation of Supplemental EIR Report by clicking HERE.